Poems published lately

 Mary Dale watercolor

-Before, “No breath drawn” was chosen again by Whatcom Watch to be published in an upcoming issue.
+Just prior, “No breath drawn” was chosen again by Whatcom Watch to be published in an upcoming issue.

 High on Adventure, an online travel and adventure magazine published “Back” at the beginning of March — and accepted “Montana absolution, of a kind” for its May/June issue.